Azure/azureml-examples/tutorials/music-with-ml/README.md

 # Music with ML

-description: learn how to create music with ML, courtesy of [magenta](https://github.com/magenta/magenta)
+description: learn how to create music with ML using [magenta](https://github.com/magenta/magenta)